vishwasnavada/YesICan/README.md

 [YesICan](https://www.hackster.io/vishwasnavada/yes-i-can-yic-3411ae)

-The pin connection is very simple one can directly connect it to any PWM pin to drive the servo motor.
+The pin connection is very simple.
+One can directly connect it to any PWM pin to drive the servo motor.

 Here's the video Link:
 I was off-grid due to some emergency, so uploading video was delayed.